The US Debt to China

 China makes sure the yuan is always low relative to the U.S. dollar.
 Why?
 Part of its economic strategy is to keep its export prices competitive.
 It does this by holding the yuan at a fixed rate compared to a "currency basket" of which the majority is the dollar.
 When the dollar falls in value, the Chinese government uses dollars it has on hand to buy Treasuries.
 It receives these dollars from Chinese companies that receive them as payments for their exports.
 China's Treasury purchases increase demand for the dollar and thus its value.

 Also, China promises to redeem dollars for yuan at the fixed rate.
 It must keep a good supply of Treasury notes in reserve to do that.

 China's position as America's largest banker gives it some political leverage.
 Now and then, China threatens to sell part of its debt holdings.
 It knows that if it does, U.S. interest rates would rise, slowing U.S economic growth.
 China often calls for a new global currency to replace the dollar, which is used in most international transactions.
 China does this whenever the United States allows the value of the dollar to drop.
 That makes the debt China holds less valuable.

 What Happens If China Called in Its Debt Holdings

 China would not call in its debt all at once.
-If it did so, the demand for the dollar would plummet like a rock.
+If it did, the demand for the dollar would plummet.
 This dollar collapse would disrupt international markets even more than the 2008 financial crisis.
 China's economy would suffer along with everyone else's.